rooseveltframework/roosevelt/README.md

 }).startServer();
 ```

-This is particularly useful for setting params that can't be defined in `package.json` such as event handlers (see below).
+This is particularly useful for setting parameters that can't be defined in `package.json` such as event handlers (see below).

 ## App behavior parameters